HALIFAX SELECTBOARD

 CALL TO ORDER:

 Sumner called the meeting to order at 10:00 am.
-Selectboard members present were Lewis Sumner, Pete Silverberg, Patrick McAllister, and Tirstan Roberts.
+Selectboard members present were Lewis Sumner, Pete Silverberg, Patrick McAllister, and Tristan Roberts.
 Others in attendance in person or remotely were Roza Podlaski, Dave Meyer, Raleigh Brown, David Meyer, Peggy and Brad Rafus, Linda Lyon, Doug and Marilou Parkhurst, and Mike Fournier.

 APPROVAL OF PREVIOUS MEETING MINUTES: